omznc/slashy/README.md

 docker compose up -d
 ```

+I've included [watchtower](https://github.com/containrrr/watchtower) which you can uncomment to keep the bot up-to-date.

 You can ignore the `TOPGG_TOKEN` variable.

 Please do not list this bot on top.gg or any other bot listing site, as it is meant to be self-hosted privately, and unless you're using the live version, you have no need for this.